CommE2E/comm/docs/nix_keyserver_deployment.md

   - `baseRoutePath`: Internally-facing path.
 Same as basePath if no proxy.
 If there’s a proxy, this is the local path (e.g. http://localhost:3000/landing would correspond with /landing/)
   - `proxy`: `"none" | "apache"` Determines which request headers to use for HTTPS validation and IP address timezone detection.
   - `https`: If true, checks request headers to validate that HTTPS is in use.

+### CORS configuration

+- `COMM_JSONCONFIG_facts_webapp_cors`: Your keyserver needs to be able to include CORS headers with the domain where the comm web application is hosted.
+  - `domain`: Domain where the web application is hosted.

 ### Backup configuration